orchidsoftware/orchid.software/docs/en/hig/table.md

 Tables are not usually winners of a UI beauty contest — they are a utilitarian part of our designs.
 To take advantage of their functionality and maintain their aesthetic appearance, follow the recommendations described on this page.

+## Maintain Consistency Throughout

+Consistency is key to delivering an optimal user experience in any project.
+To ensure consistency, you should apply the same table format to repeating elements across different tables.
+Inconsistencies in date formats, for instance, can cause confusion for users.
+For example, using `YYYY-MM-DD` in one table and `DD-MM-YYYY` in another is not ideal.

+In addition to formatting, consistency should also be maintained in terms of the location of elements within tables.
+If a date appears as the last column in one table, it should be in the same position in other tables.

+Consistency in user interactions is also important.
+If a user expects a click to open a modal window in one table, they should expect the same action in another table with similar elements.

+In short, establish a standard and stick to it for consistent and seamless user experience.

 ## Text Hierarchy (Find Records)